 The concept dragged us into thinking a little more about the subject, not only what the mechanics are that create the fun, but also, why do we do this and what options are there?

 We’ll start with a little history, why not?
 It seems throwing stuff has been part of the picture in European weddings for at least 2000 years, and the Romans used ‘confetti’ or sugar almonds and preserved fruit (confectionary) to throw, they also used Rice which was a blessing and suggested growth from tiny seeds.
 Nuts and coins were optional, though bruising, that seems much less popular at the weddings we attend.

 Why is it still a good idea?

 Well apart from tradition, and we kinda love all the traditions of wedding events, especially when there are elements of other cultures to see and learn about; throwing things gives guests a feeling of unity, a little team spirit, and always, always makes them smile.
-Perhaps the two families don’t know each other that well or are from different sides of the globe, it may be that the wedding service is quite formal or lengthy – either way – people know about throwing stuff at weddings, and they love it.
+Perhaps the two families don’t know each other that well or are from different sides of the globe, it may be that the wedding service is quite formal or lengthy and the change of mood is nice – either way – people know about throwing stuff at weddings, and they love it.
 Where the wedding party might have been divided on the pews of the church, his and hers style, suddenly they’re joined as a ‘throwing stuff collective’ it rocks!
 Now we have a group of people who have celebrated and laughed together, and are looking forward to the rest of the day ahead.